Longbow

-A longbow (known as warbow in its time, in contrast to a hunting bow) is a type of tall bow that makes a fairly long draw possible.
-A longbow is not significantly recurved.
-Its limbs are relatively narrow and are circular or D-shaped in cross section.
-Flatbows can be just as long, but in cross-section, a flatbow has limbs that are approximately rectangular.
+A longbow is a type of tall bow that makes a fairly long draw possible.
 Longbows for hunting and warfare have been made from many different woods in many cultures; in Europe they date from the Paleolithic era and, since the Bronze Age, were made mainly from yew, or from wych elm if yew was unavailable.
 The historical longbow was a self bow made of a single piece of wood, but modern longbows may also be made from modern materials or by gluing different timbers together.